FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

   return addresses.where((a) => a.postCode == pattern);
 },
 ```
-- we create a list of addresses to search through, filter them based on the entry and return the corect list.
+- We create a list of addresses to search through, filter them based on the entry and return the corect list.

 To perform an async call you would need an async function.
 It would look something like this.